152 PROTOCOLS RANKED·EVIDENCE-BASED·NO PAID PLACEMENTS·UPDATED 2026

 Protocol Analysis

-Protein + Electrolyte Foundation Protocol ranks at #1 because it creates a repeatable structure around protects muscle and fluid balance during appetite suppression and reduced total food intake.
+Protein Floor Support Protocol — Best Overall GLP-1 Companion ranks at #1 because it creates a repeatable structure around preserving lean mass and training quality by keeping complete protein and leucine intake high enough to matter even when total food volume drops.
 In real-world coaching settings, the first thing that determines outcomes is not novelty but execution quality.
 Protocols that can be translated into normal routines outperform protocols that look powerful on paper but collapse under travel, stress, or family obligations.
 This option scored well when we tested feasibility across variable schedules, because users can usually define clear daily and weekly anchors without needing a clinical environment.
 The practical value is that consistency compounds metabolic, performance, or cognitive adaptations over months rather than days.

-The evidence profile for Protein + Electrolyte Foundation Protocol is best described as strong practical support for preserving training quality and reducing fatigue in appetite-lowering phases.
+The evidence profile for Protein Floor Support Protocol — Best Overall GLP-1 Companion is best described as very strong in practical GLP-1 use because reduced appetite reliably pushes users toward under-eating protein, and the highest-value intervention is almost always creating a repeatable protein floor before layering on secondary supplements.
 For ProtocolRank scoring, we value convergence across trials, mechanism studies, and field observations more than isolated headline results.
 A protocol can post strong short-term outcomes in ideal conditions and still underperform in broader populations when adherence drops.
 That is why we evaluate effect size together with sustainability, side-effect burden, and behavior friction.
-Protein + Electrolyte Foundation Protocol performed well in this framework because it can be adjusted by intensity and frequency while preserving the core mechanism, which improves long-term compliance and lowers early dropout risk in most users.
+Protein Floor Support Protocol — Best Overall GLP-1 Companion performed well in this framework because it can be adjusted by intensity and frequency while preserving the core mechanism, which improves long-term compliance and lowers early dropout risk in most users.

-Execution quality is the main leverage point: set non-negotiable protein and hydration floors before adding additional supplements.
+Execution quality is the main leverage point: set a daily protein minimum first, choose one dependable protein format you will actually finish, and treat it as a non-negotiable anchor instead of an optional add-on.
 Readers often overemphasize supplement details or tool selection and underemphasize schedule design, sleep timing, and nutritional sufficiency.
 In practice, protocols become durable when they are treated as systems with stable cues, measurable checkpoints, and predefined fallback plans for hard weeks.
 We therefore scored operational clarity heavily.
-Protein + Electrolyte Foundation Protocol offers a clear operating model when users define weekly targets, track meaningful signals, and avoid premature escalation.
+Protein Floor Support Protocol — Best Overall GLP-1 Companion offers a clear operating model when users define weekly targets, track meaningful signals, and avoid premature escalation.
 This structure reduces decision fatigue and helps people maintain momentum after the initial motivation window closes.

-The biggest downside is predictable and manageable: users chase exotic add-ons before solving basic protein and hydration deficits.
+The biggest downside is predictable and manageable: buyers spend on wellness blends, gummies, and digestive extras before solving the main body-composition risk of under-consuming complete protein during aggressive fat loss.
 Most protocol failures are not mysterious.
 They usually come from aggressive starting doses, poor recovery planning, or mismatch between protocol demand and lifestyle bandwidth.
 Our ranking framework penalizes these failure patterns because they create inconsistent results and unnecessary risk.
-For Protein + Electrolyte Foundation Protocol, users who begin conservatively, monitor response, and make small weekly adjustments tend to keep benefits while minimizing friction.
+For Protein Floor Support Protocol — Best Overall GLP-1 Companion, users who begin conservatively, monitor response, and make small weekly adjustments tend to keep benefits while minimizing friction.
 The protocol is rarely all-or-nothing; performance improves when implementation is individualized rather than copied exactly from elite or influencer routines.

-Who should prioritize this option? any GLP-1 user running a calorie deficit with activity goals.
+Who should prioritize this option? any GLP-1 user trying to lose fat without losing strength, training continuity, or visible muscle mass.
 It is most effective when paired with progressive planning over at least 8 to 12 weeks rather than short experiments.
-The ideal progression is straightforward: stabilize this foundation for 2 to 4 weeks before testing optional adjunct layers.
+The ideal progression is straightforward: lock in one daily protein anchor for 2 weeks, then add a second serving or food-based protein upgrade only if intake still trends below target.
 This staged approach gives you actionable data at each step and avoids the common trap of layering multiple high-intensity interventions simultaneously.
-In summary, Protein + Electrolyte Foundation Protocol is not ranked for hype value.
+In summary, Protein Floor Support Protocol — Best Overall GLP-1 Companion is not ranked for hype value.
 It is ranked for adherence-adjusted return, evidence consistency, and how reliably it translates into better outcomes in real life.

 #2